 Instances like this will only increase.
-Especially when inadequate health care and mental health care aren’t provided to women, even now when abortion is the law.
-Postpartum depression combined with no access to aid, and the fact that you were forced to have a baby you don’t want?
+Especially when inadequate health care, and mental health care, aren’t provided to women even now when abortion is the law.
+Postpartum depression combined with no access to aid, and the fact that you were forced to have a baby?
 Nothing good comes from that.

 Is an increase in children left to die because the mother was scared and alone and traumatized acceptable as long as we’re banning abortion?

-When women do not have access to safe and legal abortion, mothers with a wanted pregnancy are forced to risk her lives and cause unnecessary suffering to nonviable lives.
+When women do not have access to safe and legal abortion, mothers with a wanted pregnancy are forced to risk their lives and cause unnecessary suffering to nonviable lives.

 Contrary to the hysterical – yeah, I said hysterical – talking-point that the Left is killing fully formed babies that can survive outside of the womb on the regular, that’s actually not a thing.
 At all.

-88% of pregnancies are ended within the first 12-13 weeks of the first trimester.
+88% of pregnancies are ended within the first 12-13 weeks in the first trimester.
 Anything happening after that is largely due to medical necessity.

-Things like severe fetal abnormalities are generally not able to be discovered until the 15th and 16th week of pregnancy.
-Hydranencephaly, archondrogensis and anencephaly are all examples of abnormalities that might cause a woman to consider a late term abortion because a baby born with these kinds of deformities are guaranteed to die or suffer through a short life.
+Things like severe fetal abnormalities are generally not discoverable until the 15th and 16th week of pregnancy.
+Hydranencephaly, archondrogensis and anencephaly are all examples of abnormalities that might cause a woman to consider a late term abortion because a baby born with these kinds of deformities is guaranteed to die or suffer through a very short life.

 Again, we’re talking about a woman who wanted the pregnancy but has to work with her doctor to determine which is crueller – a late term abortion, or the inevitable suffering of a baby after birth until it dies?